qbtl/website/README.md

 # Quentin Boitel Personnal Website

-This repository is the home of Quentin Boitel personnal website
+This repository is the home of Quentin Boitel personnal website.

 ## Code Quality